buzden/deptycheck/docs/source/explanation/specifications/recommendations.md

 ## Other thoughts and questions

 - It seems that generators with less given parameters tend to be more efficient in some cases, due to bigger value range.
-  This should be explored and, if it holds, these generators should be prefered.
+  This should be explored and, if it holds, these generators should be preferred.
 - Currently, the derivation is performed constructor-wise.
   Can we have a less-local derivation approach where, in case some given parameter is known at derivation time, it would statically prune all the empty branches?